 Many people mistakenly believe that there is some kind of mystic art to becoming a successful trader.
 Sure, it does take the right education at the start and a high level of commitment and discipline to make it work, but anyone can do it if they put in the right amount of effort.
 In all honesty, the simpler one keeps their trading, the better.
 It’s not about pouring yourself over every inch of fundamental analysis, or applying complicated strategies with numerous technical indicators.
 Instead, it is the ongoing application of objective price action analysis and detailed risk management skills which prove to be the trump cards time and time again.
 Note in that last sentence I said “price.”
 Don’t forget it because price is the only honest thing any trader is ever given with in the markets.
 If you strive to focus on understanding what governs the movement of price in any given direction, then you already have an advantage over the rest.
-Those two magic words, Supply and Demand, can be your very best friend in this business only if you know how to read them.
+Those two magic words, Supply and Demand, can be your very best friend when trading but only if you know how to read them.
 In my ongoing Extended Learning Track (XLT) sessions, my students try to fully recognize the true imbalances in the market which create the biggest Forex market movements.
 The analysis we do each day is both unemotional and objective.
 This is the only way to make trading work because the minute anyone allows even an inch of personal opinion into the decision making process, they are unlikely to succeed.